SALMON-TDDFT/SALMON-DOCS/source/exercises.rst

 illustrates the calculation of electron dynamics in the molecule under a pulsed electric field.

-Next 2 exercises (Exercise-4 ~ 5) are for a crystalline solid, silicon.
+Next 3 exercises (Exercise-4 ~ 6) are for a crystalline solid, silicon.
 If you are interested in learning electron dynamics calculations in extended periodic systems, please look into these exercises.
-Since ground state calculations of small unit-cell systems are not computationally expensive and a time evolution calculation is usually much more time-consuming than the ground state calculation, we recommend to run the ground and the time evolution calculations as a single job.
-The following two exercises are organized in that way.
 :any:`Exercise-4 <exercise-4>`
+illustrates the ground state solution of crystalline.
+:any:`Exercise-5 <exercise-5>`
 illustrates the calculation of linear response properties of crystalline silicon to obtain the dielectric function.
-:any:`Exercise-5 <exercise-5>`
+:any:`Exercise-6 <exercise-6>`
 illustrates the calculation of electron dynamics in the crystalline silicon induced by a pulsed electric field.